-If you have some time to kill, visit the Crazy House.
+If you have some time to kill, one fun thing to do in Da Lat is to visit the Crazy House.
 Yes, that’s the actual name.
 This building has been a continuous art project since 1990, and also features some interesting rooms that are rented out for guests to stay in.
-It cost a few dollars to enter and walk around the house, but you'll have to check the Crazy House website if you want to stay overnight.

 4. Explore the Night Market

 Once the sun goes down, explore the huge night market near the city center which is bustling with locals and Vietnamese tourists.
 Grab a bite to eat, have a beer, or just hang out and people watch.